bowenyu066/language-shapes-reasoning/final_blog.md

 | ChatGPT-5.1 | 282.6 | 375.8 | 1.33 | Inverted |
 | Gemini-2.5-Flash | 360.5 | 503.8 | 1.40 | Inverted |

-**The Encoder Gap.** This divergence isolates the **Encoder Gap**—the discrepancy between intrinsic and realized density.
-For DeepSeek, the tokenizer (and model training) preserves the density advantage: fewer characters → fewer tokens.
+**The Encoder Gap.** This divergence isolates the **Encoder Gap**, which is the discrepancy between intrinsic and realized density.
+For DeepSeek, the tokenizer (and model training) preserves the density advantage: fewer characters $\rightarrow$ fewer tokens.
 For ChatGPT and Gemini, the encoding is inefficient: the tokenizer fragments the dense Chinese signal into more tokens, or the model generates more verbose outputs, negating the representation's inherent compactness.

 To quantify this independent of any single model's tokenizer, we re-tokenized DeepSeek-V3.2's outputs (problems correct in both EN and ZH, $N=321$) using five different tokenizers: